 JESSIE RUBENSTEINFounder, Creative Director

 Marks + Spaces is led by Jessie Marks Rubenstein.
-Jessie has worked in exhibition for nearly 20 years and has an educational background that combines interior architecture and psychology.
+Jessie has worked in exhibition for 20 years and has an educational background that combines interior architecture and psychology.

 Jessie’s work focuses on bringing people together to unpack and discuss various subjects through multiple entry points (visual, tactile, auditory), creating platforms for conversation.